 Complementing Medicenna's lead clinical asset (MDNA55), the Company has built a deep pipeline of promising pre-clinical candidates.
 These include a library of Superkines such as IL-2 agonists ("MDNA109"), IL-2 antagonists ("MDNA209"), dual IL-4/IL-13 antagonists ("MDNA413") and IL-13 Superkine ("MDNA132") inlicensed from Leland Stanford Junior University ("Stanford").
-The most advanced of these programs is MDNA109 which is in pre-clinical development and is the only engineered IL-2 Superkine designed to specifically target CD122 (IL-2Rβ) without CD25 dependency.
+The most advanced of these programs is MDNA109 which is in pre-clinical development and is the only engineered IL-2 Superkine designed to specifically target CD122 (IL-2R β) without CD25 dependency.
 Unlike native IL-2, MDNA109 potently stimulates effector T cells, reverses Natural Killer (NK) cell anergy and acts with exceptional synergy when combined with checkpoint inhibitors.
-Lead selection of MDNA109 with optimized properties, including extended half-life characteristics, is currently underway.
+Lead selection of MDNA109 with optimized properties, including extended half-life characteristics, is currently underway and expected to be completed by the end of Q1 2019.